-The HINU Campus Advocate Coordinator will offer to all participants and coordinate non-disciplinary, non-punitive individualized supportive measures as appropriate, as reasonably available, and without fee or charge to the complainant or respondent, which are designed to restore or preserve equal access to HINU's education program and activities without unreasonably burdening the other party, including measure designed to protect the safety of the parties or the HINU campus, or deter sexual harassment, and .
+The HINU Sexual Misconduct Response & Prevention Coordinator will offer to all participants and coordinate non-disciplinary, non-punitive individualized supportive measures as appropriate, as reasonably available, and without fee or charge to the complainant or respondent, which are designed to restore or preserve equal access to HINU's education program and activities without unreasonably burdening the other party, including measures designed to protect the safety of the parties or the HINU campus, or deter sexual harassment.
 HINU will offer supportive measures upon receipt of a report alleging prohibited conduct under this Policy, whether the resolution processes are utilized or not.

 Supportive measures may be modified or terminated as needed.
-HINU will provide complainant or respondent with a timely opportunity to seek modification or reversal of HINU's decision to provide, deny, modify, or terminate supportive measures applicable to them and a party may also seek additional modification or termination of supportive measures if circumstances change materially.
+HINU will provide all affected parties with a timely opportunity to seek modification or reversal of HINU's decision to provide, deny, modify, or terminate supportive measures applicable to them and affected parties may also seek additional modification or termination of supportive measures if circumstances change materially.